spike-rabbit/element/docs/components/layout-navigation/main-detail-container.md

 **Main-detail** is a layout pattern that shows a list of items and the corresponding details of the selected item.
-It allows users to stay focused on the main content while accessing and editing related details without loosing context.
+It allows users to stay focused on the main content while accessing and editing related details without losing context.

 ## Usage ---